baking-bad/tezos-etherlink-bridge-ts-sdk/README.md

 </details>

 Once token pairs are configured, creating an instance of `TokenBridge` is a type through which you can deposit, withdraw tokens, and receive token transfers between layers.
 There two approaches to create the `TokenBridge` instance.

-The first one is to use the `createDefaultTokenBridge` method, which creates an instance with default options and DipDup, which is the balance and transfer data provider:
+The first one is to use the `createDefaultTokenBridge` method, which creates an instance with default options and the Default Data Provider that provides token transfers, balances, and registered tokens to `TokenBridge`:

 ```ts
 import { createDefaultTokenBridge } from '@baking-bad/tezos-etherlink-bridge-sdk';